Advocacy Toolkit

 Identifying Legislation

-Cite these legislation identifiers when writing to members of Congress:
+Use these legislation identifiers to cite specific bills/resolutions when writing to members of Congress:

 House Bills: “H.R._____”